maflcko/b-c-gui-translations-review/reviews/sn.md

         <translation>Kero</translation>

 YES
-The translation "Kero" is not correct for "Address" in the context of Bitcoin or networking.
-The correct Shona translation is "Kero ye IP" or simply "Kero", but "Kero" alone is often understandable as "address" (e.g., email address, postal address).
-However, in the context of Bitcoin or network addresses, to avoid ambiguity, "Kero ye IP" or "Kero ye network" could be clearer.
+The translation of "Address" as "Kero" is incorrect in the context of the Shona ('sn') language.
+"Kero" is an adaptation, but the more standard and accurate term for "address" (as in IP/network address) in Shona is "Kero yeIndaneti" or simply "Kero" can suffice for a network address, provided it has been explained elsewhere in the UI.
+However, contextually, "Kero" is borrowed and may be unfamiliar or ambiguous to users unfamiliar with this loanword.

+Correct translation (for clarity in IT/Bitcoin context):
+Kero

+No major whitespace or format issues, but the rationale and transparency of language usage could be improved for user clarity.
+If further specificity is needed for peer tech tables: "Kero yeIndaneti" or "Kero yeNetiweki" could be preferable.

+Final verdict: NO (if "Kero" is acceptable as a technical term in your target context) Or
+YES
+"Kero" may be ambiguous to non-technical users.
+For exactness, use "Kero yeIndaneti".

 Correct translation:
-Kero ye IP
+Kero yeIndaneti

-But if "Address" is consistently translated as "Kero" elsewhere in the app, and the meaning is clear to the users, "Kero" might be acceptable.
-However, "Kero ye IP" is preferable for clarity in a technical context.
+(If your UI already establishes "Kero" as "address": "NO", otherwise, "YES ...")
 ```

 ```